matomatical/8bIT-Project/README.md

 ## What is this repository for? ##

 We're building a cooperative platformer game for Android 4.1, using Unity 5.4.
-The game's working title is 'co-operace' (a portmanteau of 'co-operation' and 'race').
+The game's title is 'co-operace' (a portmanteau of 'co-operation' and 'race').
 You can read more about it by checking out the Requirements doc and Design doc over on our [shared Google Drive](https://drive.google.com/drive/u/2/folders/0B-X6kHzx5k4TRGJ2dXlnTGR2aFU).

 ## How do I get set up? ##

+The project has two major parts: an android application and a server that stores high scores.
+First up, here are the instructions for setting up the android application.
+The server instructions are a bit further down.

 ### Android Application ###